Vixtron/dotfiles/README.md

 Your wallpaper is extracted in `~/Pictures/wlp`

 You will need to run `git clone https://github.com/bhilburn/powerlevel9k.git ~/.oh-my-zsh/custom/themes/powerlevel9k` for the custom zsh theme to work because it depends on **powerlevel9k**.
-Don't forget to update your `.zshrc` after this and set the zsh theme to `ZSH_THEME="powerlevel9k/powerlevel9k"`
+Don't forget to update your `.zshrc` after this and set the zsh theme to `ZSH_THEME="powerlevel9k/powerlevel9k"` <br />

+You need to compile Alacritty as your terminal, visit [jwilm/alacritty](https://github.com/jwilm/alacritty)

 **NOTE:** You need pacaur, this `install.sh` script is made to install one rice to your system, these dotfiles come with 2 rices.